top of page

 Cost: None

-This summer program takes place at the Rockefeller University and is a full-time in-person research program from June 27 - August 11 (tentatively).
-Students must be 16+ at time of application to be eligible and must be a current high school junior or senior.
+This summer program takes place at Rockefeller University and is a full-time in-person research program from June 27 - August 11.
+Students must be at least 16 years old at the time of application to be eligible and must be a current high school junior or senior.
 The program requires a letter of recommendation.
 Applications close early for this program (usually the fall of the summer before), so be sure to apply early!

 Cost: None